HeliosLang/website/docs/learn/understanding-eutxos.md

 - #### Simpler

-  Though not immediately obvious, eUTxO smart contracts are often much simpler than an equivalent Solidity smart contract (this will become apparant when you start to use Helios).
+  Though not immediately obvious, EUTXO smart contracts are often much simpler than an equivalent Solidity smart contract (this will become apparant when you start to use Helios).

 ### Cons

 - #### Contention

-  If eUTxO contracts aren't designed properly they can encounter *contention* problems.
+  If EUTXO contracts aren't designed properly they can encounter *contention* problems.
 Contention occurs when two or more transactions try to spend the same UTxO.
 If this happens only one of the transactions will succeed, and the others will fail (resulting in an unpleasant user experience).

   This is usually not an issue on Ethereum because the EVM handles ordering smart contract calls.